graphql-java/graphql-java/docs/batching.rst

 longer than the web request say.

 But if you are doing per request data loaders then creating a new set of ``GraphQL`` and ``DataLoader`` objects per request is super cheap.
-Its the ``GraphQLSchema`` creation that can be expensive, especially if you are using graphql IDL parsing.
+Its the ``GraphQLSchema`` creation that can be expensive, especially if you are using graphql SDL parsing.

 Structure your code so that the schema is statically held, perhaps in a static variable or in a singleton IoC component but build out a new ``GraphQL`` set of objects on each request.